Bristol Storm

+Bristol Storm are currently a juniors focused British Basketball Club based in the city of Bristol, England.
+Storm compete in multiple leagues affiliated with Basketball England, including local league West England Basketball Association (WEBBA), Southwest Jr Regional League, and Basketball England Jr National League.
+As of 2023 the club currently runs a total of nine teams including ages U12s, U14s, U16s, U18s, and a women's team.
+Storm has also partnered with Bristol Met Mambas to provide girls basketball as our sister affiliated program.
+The team currently play across multiple venues around the city due to the size of the club and lack of facilities in the area, but our home court is currently based out of St Mary Redcliffe and Temple School.
+Storm's Director and Club Head Coach is currently David Senart who joined the club as the under 18 boys head coach in 2018.
+After three successful seasons, Coach Senart took over Director duties from club Founder Steven Brocklehurst.

+History

 The City Academy Bristol Storm are a British basketball team based in Bristol.
 They currently play in the England Basketball Women's National League South West.

 The club was formed for the 2006/2007 season based at the City Academy in the centre of Bristol.
 The team was built around the players from the Ravens and Thunder local league teams.
 As additional strength former Backwell School players Nicola Gowing (University of Bath) and Ruth & Trish Groves (UWIC) came home to play for the Storm.

 The club has a strong development programme with its development women playing in the West of England Basketball Association (WEBBA) local league, and will be running a summer league during June, July and August to help further develop other local players.

-In addition to this the club has branched out into Men's, under 14s and under 16s presuming the number of players continue to keep increasing during the summer months.
-As well as the partnership with City Academy, Storm have partnerships with St Mary Redcliffe and over forty two primary schools in the central Bristol area including St Patricks and Hannah Moore.
+In addition to this the club branched out into Men's, under 12s, under 14s, under 16s and under 18s.
+The club was previously partnered with City Academy who still fly a Bristol Storm logo in their main sports hall, Storm also partnered with St Mary Redcliffe and over forty two primary schools in the central Bristol area including St Patricks and Hannah Moore.
 A community programme is also underway with the New Deal Communities covering OBI, Midnight Madness, Youth Clubs etc.